36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Barberry Berberis

 Barberry grows moderately to fast, featuring thorny stems and colorful leaves.
 This shrub is perfect for hedges or accents, adding texture and security.
-It thrives in sunny spots and tolerates poor soils.
-Barberry is easy to maintain and long-lasting.
+It thrives in sunny locations and tolerates poor soil conditions.
+Barberry is easy to maintain and has a long lifespan.

 35. Smoke Bush (Cotinus)